Masin-M/GearSwap-Optimizer/README.md

 The augments field is not quite completed yet, but i'll make a note of it when I upload the completed set after i've finished parsing it.

-For a full walkthrough of installation requirements and other details please see README_WEBUI.md.
+For a full walkthrough of installation requirements and other details please see [README_WEBUI.md](/README_WEBUI.md).

-I have added an executable for windows.
-You'll need 7zip to take the parts and re-combine it.
-You'll need to navigate to the "static" folder and unzip the icons folder within.
-The program will open a browser tab or open your default browser when it starts and it will put an icon in your system tray.
-If you close the browser the server will stay open until you close the system tray.